United States Cavalry: Traditions

 The cavalry, like any other military force, has its own unique traditions and history.
-These traditions include the Order of the Spur; Spurs are issued to cavalry soldiers in Gold, for the completion of a tour of combat service and in Silver for the completion of what is commonly called the "Spur Ride."
+These traditions include the Order of the Spur; Spurs are issued to cavalry soldiers in Gold, for the completion of a tour of combat service and in Silver for the completion of what is commonly called the "Spur Ride".
 The Cavalry traditions also include: the Stetson, Stetson Cords, Fiddler's Green poem, and the Order of the Yellow Rose.
 Units in the modern Army with the armor and cavalry designation have adopted the black Stetson hat as unofficial semi dress headgear, recalling the black felt campaign hats of the American frontier era.
 Where as the Quarter-Cav still wears the brown felt Stetsons.

 Cavalry designation

-The distinct cavalry branch ceased to exist when it was absorbed into the Armor branch in 1951, during the Korean War.
+The distinct cavalry branch ceased to exist when it was absorbed into the Armor branch in 1950.
 Other regiments of both armored and air cavalry exist in the Army.
 The patches on 1st Cavalry Division helicopters that served in Vietnam retained the symbol of a horse, symbolizing the mobility that characterized the original horse cavalry.
 In spite of the formal disbanding of the branch, however, the recognition of it continues on within the Army's armor and aviation branches, where some officers choose cavalry branch insignia over the very similar armor branch insignia or aviation "prop and wing" insignia.

-Chief, the last surviving tactical horse of the United States Cavalry, died in 1968, at the age of 36.

-There is one enlisted Army military occupational specialty in use in Cavalry units: 19D, armored cavalry reconnaissance specialist, or cavalry scout.
+The primary enlisted Army military occupational specialty in use in cavalry units is 19D, armored cavalry reconnaissance specialist, or cavalry scout.
 Officers are often branch detailed either from the Armor branch or the Infantry branch to lead Cavalry soldiers.
+In Reconnaissance, Surveillance, and Target Acquisition (RSTA) cavalry squadrons that are part of infantry brigade combat teams (IBCT), one troop (typically the "C" troop) is always a dismounted reconnaissance troop consisting of 11B infantry scouts and 11C infantry mortars.

 The 1st Cavalry Division is the only presently existing division of the Army that retains the "cavalry" name and the division retains one detachment of ceremonial horse cavalry for morale and ceremonial purposes.
 In addition to a division headquarters and headquarters battalion, division artillery, and a sustainment brigade, the division is otherwise divided into three armored brigade combat teams and one combat aviation brigade.
 Both types of brigades contain subordinate units (armored cavalry squadrons and an attack/reconnaissance squadron, respectively) that perform traditional cavalry tasks.